barsha119/induction-2021-2nd-yr/Machine Learning/Task Submission/README.md

 ### Task Submission
-You need to submit your solution here in  Your_Name.ipynb format.
+You need to submit your solution here in  Your_Name.ipynb format (For more details refer Problem statement.pdf i.e, provided in Problem statement section).

 Steps to submit the solution :
 * Fork the repository : <a href="https://github.com/EnigmaVSSUT/induction-2021-2nd-yr">https://github.com/EnigmaVSSUT/induction-2021-2nd-yr</a>